zhouzhuo810/Magpie/README.md

 > This is the key util.

 - ScreenAdapterUtil
-> it's use for screen Adapter.
+> It's use for screen Adapter.

 - ApiUtil
-> it's for RxJava2+Retrofit2+OkHttp3 Api Creation.
+> It's for RxJava2+Retrofit2+OkHttp3 Api Creation.

 - LanguageUtil
-> it's for Language Setting.
+> It's for Language Setting.

 - KeyboardUtil
-> it's for Software Keyboard operating.
+> It's for Software Keyboard operating.

 - ApkUtil
-> it's for Apk Installation.
+> It's for Apk Installation.

 - BarUtils
-> it's for StatusBar Setting.
+> It's for StatusBar Setting.

 - SpUtil
-> it's use for SharedPreferences.
+> It's use for SharedPreferences.

 - StrUtil
-> it's use for String operating.
+> It's use for String operating.

 - FileUtil
-> it's use for File operating.
+> It's use for File operating.

 - DateUtil
-> it's use for Date operating.
+> It's use for Date operating.

 - RxHelper
-> it's use for RxJava.
+> It's use for RxJava.

 - CrashUtils
-> it's for UncaughtExceptionHandler.
+> It's for UncaughtExceptionHandler.

 - CopyUtil
-> it's for ClipboardManager.
+> It's for ClipboardManager.

 - ImageUtil
-> it's for bitmap operating.
+> It's for bitmap operating.

 - ToastUtil
-> it's for simple Toast.
+> It's for simple Toast.

 - NoticeUtil
-> it's for Notification.
+> It's for Notification.

 #### Widgets

 - Indicator
-> it's for viewpager indicator.
+> It's for viewpager indicator.

 - TabBar
-> it's for bottom navigation.
+> It's for bottom navigation.

 - TitleBar
-> it's same as ToolBar.
+> It's same as ToolBar.

+( These utils is added in v1.0.1.)

 - ColorUtil
-> it's for color operating.
+> It's for color operating.

+- EditUtil
+> It's for EditText operating.

 ### Update Logs

 > 1.0.1 (Developing)

 - Add ColorUtil.
+- Add EditUtil.

 > 1.0.0 (Published)